creativepragmatics/DataSourcerer/README.md

 ## How does this work?

 DataSourcerer can be viewed as two parts:
-1. A very basic [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) core
+1. A very basic [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) configuration
 2. View adapters like a generic [List Datsource Core](DataSourcerer/Classes/List/IdiomaticListViewDatasourceCore.swift) and concrete [idiomatic](DataSourcerer/Classes/List-UIKit/IdiomaticCollectionViewDatasource.swift). [implementations](DataSourcerer/Classes/List-UIKit/IdiomaticSingleSectionListViewDatasourceCore.swift).
-They subscribe to the FRP core's structures to do work, like refreshing subviews.
+They subscribe to the FRP configuration's structures to do work, like refreshing subviews.

 You may ask, who needs another FRP framework, why reinvent the wheel?
-There are various reasons this project has its own FRP core:
+There are various reasons this project has its own FRP configuration:
 * Reducing references to projects that are not under our control
 * Keeping development cadence (e.g. with new Swift releases) independent of other projects
 * Avoid binding Datasourcerer users to a specific ReactiveSwift/RxSwift/ReactiveKit/... version (especially annoying for Cocoapods users)